 CCFL Product Info

-CCFL LAMPS - Plazmo is the largest supplier of CCFL (Cold Cathode Flourescent Lamp) lamps in North America.
-We currently have over 1,000,000 CCFL backlights in stock.
-Yes, you read that right, over 1 million premium LCD backlights in stock and ready to ship.
+Plazmo is the largest supplier of CCFL backlights (Cold Cathode Fluorescent Lamp) in North America.
+We currently have more 1 million CCFL backlights in stock and ready to ship.

-We specialize in precision color matching technology utilizing the latest in testing equipment to allow us to both analyze and produce any color CCFL back light required.
-This includes the full spectrum of white lamps commonly used in various LCD screens as well as specialty color, UV, and infrared lamps used in a wide range of applications.
+We specialize in precision color-matching technology and use the latest in testing equipment that allows us to both analyze and produce any color CCFL backlight you want.
+This includes the full spectrum of white lamps commonly used in various LCD screens as well as specialty color, UV, and infrared lamps that are used in a wide range of applications.

-In addition to our standard CCFL Lamp offerings, we have complete engineering and manufacturing capabilities.
-We can make any type of CCFL backlight you might need!
-If you have an old obsolete LCD or even a new uncommon LCD requiring a specific or custom backlight, we can help you.
-We commonly make new specialty backlight lamps for all LCD applications, including straight and shaped lamps including C, U, L, and M shape lamps.
-In short, if you don't find the perfect solution for your LCD backlighting needs on our website www.CCFLwarehouse.com, just give us a call or send us an email with your specific needs.
+In addition to our standard CCFL backlight offerings, we have complete engineering and manufacturing capabilities for custom designs.
+We can make any type of CCFL backlight you might need.
+If you have an old, obsolete LCD or even a new, yet uncommon, LCD requiring a specific or custom-made backlight, we can help.
+We make new, specialty backlight lamps for any and all LCD applications, including straight and shaped lamps.
+Some of the CCFL backlight shapes Plazmo offers are: C, U, L, and M shape lamps.
+In short, if you don't find the perfect solution for your LCD backlighting needs on our website, CCFLWarehouse.com or Plazmo.com, just give us a call or send us an email with your specific needs.

-FURTHER BACKGROUND INFORMATION ON CCFL: CCFLs have been used for many years as a backlight source.
-They typically consist of a hollow glass cylinder, 2 to 10 mm in diameter, internally coated with a phosphorescent material, and filled with a noble gas (usually argon).
-The tube is then sealed at both ends.
-An iron-nickel electrode is located at each end of the tube.
+CCFLs have been used for years as a backlight source.
+These backlights usually have a hollow glass cylinder - 2 to 10 mm in diameter, that’s internally coated with a phosphorescent material and filled with a noble gas (most commonly argon).
+The tube is then sealed at both ends with an iron-nickel electrode located at each end of the tube.

-CCFLs operate on high voltage AC.
-When the high voltage is applied, the resulting arc ionizes the internal gas producing ultraviolet energy.
-The ultraviolet energy excites the phosphor lining producing light in the visible (400 to 700 nm) range.
-The makeup of the phosphor determines the color temperature of the output.
-Typically the resulting color temperature is in the 2800 - 3200K range (warm to standard white).
+CCFLs operate on high-voltage alternating current (AC).
+When the high voltage is applied the resulting arc ionizes the internal noble gas which produces ultraviolet energy.
+The ultraviolet energy excites the phosphorescent lining which then produces light in the visible range (400 to 700 nm).
+The phosphorus make-up determines the color temperature of the visible light output.
+Typically, the resulting temperature color is in the 2800 - 3200K range, which looks like a warm to standard white light.

-As most systems that use LCD panels run on DC, the DC must be converted to AC to power the lamp.
-An inverter is typically used to create the high voltage AC.
-Moreover, CCFLs require constant current, not constant voltage.
-Also the strike voltage (the voltage at which the tube initially lights) of the CCFL is different than the sustaining voltage.
-An inverter that is designed to power an LCD CCFL will typically run at about 50 kHz.
-It must be matched to the specifications of the CCFL, particularly the current, strike voltage, and operating voltage.
+Most systems that have LCD panels run on direct current (DC), the DC has to be converted to AC in order power the lamp.
+An inverter is typically used to create the high-voltage AC.
+In addition, CCFL backlights require constant current, not constant voltage.
+Also, the strike voltage or the voltage required to start the light of the CCFL is different than the sustaining voltage.
+The inverter that’s designed to power an LCD CCFL will typically run at about 50 kHz.
+The inverter has to be matched to the specifications of the CCFL, particularly the current, strike voltage, and operating voltage.

-When power is applied to the inverter, it starts by ramping up the output voltage until the CCFL ‘turns on’ (an arc strikes).
-The strike voltage may be several hundred volts higher than the sustaining voltage.
-After the tube strikes (identified by current flowing), the inverter drops the voltage until the rated current is flowing (typically around 5 to 7 mA).
+When power is applied to the inverter, it starts by ramping up the output voltage until the CCFL turns on (an arc strikes).
+The strike voltage may be several hundred volts higher than the sustaining voltage, just to get the CCFL to light up.
+After the tube strikes which is identified by current flowing, the inverter then drops the voltage until the rated current is flowing which is typically around 5 to 7 mA.
 For example, a CCFL may have a strike voltage of approximately 1200 V, an operating voltage of approximately 800 V, and an operating current of 6 mA.
-The power draw would then be 4.8 watts.
-There is protection built into the inverter such that if the tube does not strike within a few hundred volts over the normal strike voltage, the tube is considered dead.
+Using this example, the power draw would then be 4.8 watts.
+The inverter switch has built-in protection so that if the tube does not strike after it’s gotten a few hundred volts more than the normal strike voltage, the tube is considered dead.

-The life expectancy of CCFLs as used in backlights has evolved to around 50,000 - 60,000 hours.
-CCFLs rarely exhibit catastrophic failure like incandescent bulbs.
-Rather the tube slowly dims over time due to phosphor erosion.
-The useful life for all backlights is defined as when the light output from the tube reaches half of its initial brightness.
-Useful life is quoted at a specified ambient temperature and current.
-Increasing the current will decrease the life expectancy but will increase the brightness.
-The color temperature of the tube is not usually affected by age.
+The life expectancy of CCFLs used as backlights is now around 50,000 - 60,000 hours.
+CCFLs rarely exhibit catastrophic failure unlike incandescent bulbs.
+Rather, the tube slowly dims over time due to phosphor erosion.
+The useful life for all backlights is defined by when the light output from the tube reaches half of its initial brightness.
+Increasing the current will decrease the life expectancy, but will increase the brightness.
+The color temperature of the tube doesn’t usually change as the bulb gets older.

-In many LCD panels, the CCFLs may be replaced if they have reached the end of their useful life.
-CCFLs typically have low heat generation, about 6 - 8 watts per tube, with most LCDs for the embedded market using 4 or less tubes.
+In many LCD panels, the CCFLs may be replaced when they reach the end of their useful life.
+CCFLs typically have low heat generation, about 6 - 8 watts per tube.
 The heat is spread over the surface area of the tube easing heat dissipation.
-However, when many (greater than 4) CCFLs are used together in an enclosed panel, overall heat dissipation should be taken into account.
-The optimum ambient temperature range for best efficiency and brightness is 77 to 104°F (25 to 40°C).
-Depending on the design of the tube, it may operate at temperatures from -22 to +185°F (-30 to +85°C); however performance may be affected at either end, especially the lower end.
+Most LCDs in the embedded market use 4 tubes or less.
+However, when many CCFLs, more than 4, are used together in an enclosed panel, overall heat dissipation should be taken into account.
+The optimum ambient temperature range for the highest efficiency and brightness is 77 to 104°F (25 to 40°C).
+Depending on the design of the tube, it may operate at temperatures from -22 to +185°F (-30 to +85°C); however, performance may be affected at either end of the spectrum, especially the lower end.
 At low temperatures the brightness decreases and the strike voltage increases.
-The typical efficiency of CCFLs is in the range of 70 to 90 lumens per watt, although with the competition of LED backlights, new advances have been made to boost efficiency.
+The typical efficiency of CCFLs is in the range of 70 to 90 lumens-per-watt, although with the competition of LED backlights, new advances are being made to boost efficiency.